Skip to main content

 The Keogh Review (2013) recommended regulation of non-surgical cosmetic procedures.
 Over a decade later, England still has no mandatory licensing.
 Until the law changes, the responsibility falls on you to check your practitioner's credentials.

-Who is qualified to inject?
+Who is qualified to administer?

 Red flags to avoid